 The Veg-O-Matic of the metrics world?

-The marketing materials for the JCI contain apparent contractions of what the metric can do.
-It simultaneously promises “a single journal-level metric that can be easily interpreted and compared across disciplines,” while at the same time hesitating on what their normalization techniques can actually deliver:
+The marketing materials for the JCI contain apparent contradictions of what the metric can do.
+It simultaneously promises “a single journal-level metric that can be easily interpreted and compared across disciplines,” while at the same time hesitant on what their normalization techniques can actually deliver:

 The normalization steps make it more reasonable to compare journals across disciplines, but careful judgement is still required.